Pavan-1997/AWS_CodePipeline_CI_CD/README.md

 5. Login to the EC2 instance using terminal

-# Installing the CodeDeploy agent for Ubuntu Server

-6. Install the below commands
+6. Installing the CodeDeploy agent for Ubuntu Server follow the below commands
 ```
 sudo apt update
 ```